HARASSMENT AND DISCRIMINATION IS PROHIBITED AT SCHOOL

 If your child experiences any problems or concerns in regards to the Code of Conduct/DASA expectations at school, please have them talk to a teacher or administrator.

-If you need further information or guidance please contact the DASA coordinator for SVCS,
+If you need further information or guidance please contact the DASA coordinators for SVCS:

 The resources shared here are to help students and parents understand and deal with the social, emotional, and behavioral challenges that students may face in school.
 School counselors are always available to answer your questions.